jmlden36/Super-Galactic-Age-Calculator/README.md

 *  Note: The {} symbols are to indicate what code needs to be written.
 Do not use the {} symbol in your code
 * _Open your terminal and use the code {cd ~/Desktop} to navigate to your computer's desktop._
 * _In your terminal type the code {git clone https://github.com/jmlden36/Super-Galactic-Age-Calculator.git} to clone the Super Galactic Age Calculator repository onto your desktop._
+* _Type {cd Super-Galactic-Age-Calculator} to navigate into the project in your terminal._
 * _Type {code .} to open Super Galactic Age Calculator in your code editor or manually open it from your text editors file tab._
 * _Super Galactic Age Calculator does not contain any user interface but you can still test that all of the calculations work as anticipated._
 * _While you are in Super Galactic Age Calculator project directory in your terminal type {npm install} to install all of the packages and dependencies._